 How a normal pregnancy develops

 At the time of fertilisation, the genes from the sperm mix with those from the egg to produce the individual features of the baby to be.
-By the time the fertilised ovum has reached the womb, all the information has been exchanged and it has divided into two main groups of cells.
+By the time the fertilised ovum has reached the uterus, all the information has been exchanged and it has divided into two main groups of cells.
 The trophoblast is that part from which the placenta (afterbirth) and membranes develop.
-It grows into the lining of the womb to anchor the pregnancy and allow it to grow.
+It grows into the lining of the uterus to anchor the pregnancy and allow it to grow.
 The placenta forms and so does the embryo and after a few weeks it becomes a recognisable baby.
 The baby grows and his or her organs gradually become able to function on their own and, after about 40 weeks since the last period, he or she is born.
 Many pregnancies, possibly 50 to 60 percent, are lost before they can implant, or within the first three months.
 This is called a miscarriage.
 Rarely, other problems can arise and molar pregnancy is one of these.

 What is a molar pregnancy?